omar200412/omar200412/README.md

 - 👋 Hi, I’m @omar200412
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning javascript
-- 📫 How to reach me my email is okhalefa5@gmail.com
+- 📫 How to reach me my email is okhalefa5@gmail.com and my phone number +905510214871

 <!---
 omar200412/omar200412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.